 - The examples from X and later may be justified in that the robots are incredibly human like or, in Mega Man Legends' case, the people are all artificial humans and the ones that aren't, the System, are similar to Reploids.

 - Because all the squadmates in Mass Effect 2 have the same animations, Legion will often be hunched over and out of breath, or leaning against something, scratching, rolling his shoulders, or whatever else organic squadmates do.
-Considering that Legion's terminal was made specifically to interact with organics, it is justified in some respects that he would act like them.

 - In Star Wars: The Old Republic, Sith Warrior players are fully capable of Force Choking a droid.
 How, precisely, one induces a robot to choke in agony is not really explored, but a strong, crushing force damaging internal hardware isn't too much of a stretch.